RichardCByrne/CI-MS3-Floral-Reef/README.md

 -   Database code injection by search bar is prevented against by using regular expressions and by using the .isalspha() method in Python.
 -   Website uses HTTPS.
 -   Users can only edit flowers that they themselves have created.
--   Users can change their password without verification.
+-   Users can change their password without verification as long as they have logged in.
 This is addressed in the roadmap.
 -   All data, including user-submitted content is editable via the MongoDB database.

 ### Further Testing